The Three R’s

 - How much time am I willing to commit to a child?

 - Am I willing and able to take a child to counseling sessions, doctor’s appointments, court hearings and other regular appointments?

 - Am I willing to attend counseling sessions with the child?

-How can I benefit from being a foster parent?
+How can I Benefit from Being a Resource Parent?

 - Do I like doing things with children?

 - Do I like activities that children could do also?

 - Do I want a child to be “Like me?”
 Should he/she call me Mom or Dad?